 6 Secrets to Confess to Your Eye Doctor

-Come clean on these bad habits—your vision may depend on it
+Come clean on these bad habits—help your doctor help your vision

 If you’re like most people, you treat your eye doctor like a fixer.